Hodge-Tate prismatic crystals and Sen theory: Introduction

+\begin{defn} Suppose $\mathcal G$ is a topological group that acts continuously on a topological ring $R$.
+We use $\rep_{\mathcal G}(R)$ to denote the category where an object is a finite free $R$-module $M$ (topologized via the topology on $R$) with a continuous and \emph{semi-linear} $\mathcal G$-action in the usual sense that

+(The only case in this paper where the action is \emph{linear} is when $R=\zp$). \end{defn} Examples of the above definition include $\rep_C(\gk)$ (already mentioned in the introduction), as well as several categories in \S \ref{seckummersen}.

-\begin{convention} Let $A$ be a ring, and let $M$ be a free $A$-module of rank $d$.
-Let $B\subset A$ be a subring, and let $N \subset M$ be a sub-$B$-module of rank $d$.
-Then as \emph{abstract} modules, there is always a module \emph{isomorphism}:
+\begin{convention} Let $M$ be a $A$-module where $A$ is a ring.
+Let $B\subset A$ be a subring, and let $N \subset M$ be a sub-$B$-module.
+If the natural map $N\otimes_B A \to M$ is an isomorphism, then we call it an \emph{identification}, and simply write

-If there is a (hence any) $B$-basis $(n_1, \cdots, n_d)$ of $N$ that is also an $A$-basis for $M$, then we write the following \emph{identification}: